lightclient/DelphiAPI/delphi_api/README.md

 # API Service

-The API service is a tradition client-server architecture.
+The API service is a traditional client-server architecture.
 It transmits data stored within its database upon request.

 ## Endpoints